DrStr4Nge147/L4D2-LLMChat/README.md

 ## Running the Application

-1. Run `Dot4GPT.exe` (If running the first time, settings.json witll automatically be created).
+1. Run `Dot4GPT.exe` (If running the first time, settings.json will be automatically created).
 2. Configure `settings.json` correctly.
 3. Ensure local services (like Ollama) are running if selected.
 4. If your using other free LLM providers, set up your own api key as well.